JorisHerbots/vegvisir/README.md

 ```
 Settings = {
-  label: text .regex "TODO (no spaces or weird folder breaking names)" ; label in the logging output folder
+  label: text .regex "TODO (no spaces or weird folder breaking names)", ; label in the logging output folder
-  ? description : text ; Currently unused, but optional to describe the setup in the configuration file
+  ? description : text, ; Currently unused, but optional to describe the setup in the configuration file
-  ? playground : bool .default false ; Currently unused, coming soon
+  ? playground : bool .default false, ; Currently unused, coming soon
-  ? www_dir : text .default "./www" ; Web root path
+  ? www_dir : text .default "./www", ; Web root path
-  ? iterations: int .default 1 ; The number of times the complete permutation needs to be repeated
+  ? iterations: int .default 1, ; The number of times the complete permutation needs to be repeated
 }
 ```